broadinstitute/warp/website/docs/Pipelines/RNA_with_UMIs_Pipeline/README.md

 #### GTF file

 Genome annotation files (GTFs) contain information about genes such as the start and end coordinates of each exon, name of the gene, and the type of the transcript (e.g. protein-coding, antisense).

-The workflow uses the GENCODE v27 GTF for hg38 and v19 for hg19.
-We selected the v27 because it was the version used by [GTEX](https://gtexportal.org/home/), and the v19 because it is the latest GENCODE version available for hg19.
+The workflow uses the the GENCODE v34 GTF for hg38 and v19 for hg19.

-#### Ribosomal interval list
+#### Ribosomal interval list and refFlat file

 The workflow ribosomal interval list and the refFlat file are used by Picard metrics calculation tools.
 The workflow uses a custom ribosomal interval list, based on the public hg38 ribosomal interval list, which has been modified to include mitochondrial rRNA coding genes.